csoltenborn/GoogleTestAdapter/Overview.md

 #### Debugging GTA

-Note that test discovery as well as test execution will be performed in processes different to the VS one.
+Note that test discovery as well as test execution will be performed in processes different from the VS one.
 Therefore, to debug GTA's discovery and execution code, you need to manually attach a debugger to these processes.
 To support this, the class GoogleTestAdapter.Helpers.TestEnvironment contains a member variable DebugMode defaulting to false.
 Set this to true and start the VS development instance.
-As soon as your code is triggered, a dialog is opened and shows the id of the process the code is executed in.
+As soon as your code is triggered, a dialog shows the id of the process the code is executed in.
 Switch to the other VS instance, attach a debugger to the according process, and click the OK button of the dialog to continue execution of the GTA code.
 Your breakpoints will now be hit.

 Alternatively, you can ...
 (TODO registry)